Pace-OPoly: Law School

 Christian Law Students Association (CLSA): is a non-denominational Christian organization at Pace focusing on what it means to be a Christian lawyer and creating a Christian fellowship among law students at Pace.

 Corporate and Commercial Law Society (CCLS): strives to expand awareness of corporate and commercial law for students at any stage in their legal studies.
-By encouraging interaction between students and professionals, the Society aims to help students form long lasting ties with the corporate and commercial law world.
+By encouraging interaction between students and professionals, the Society aims to help students form lasting ties with the corporate and commercial law world.
 CCLS will provide informational and networking events that facilitate learning in the corporate and commercial law areas.

 Italian-American Law Students Association (ITALO): is a group of students of Italian descent and any other interested students.
 ITALO sponsors speakers and enables members to network with lawyers and judges in Westchester County and New York City.